 To apply the paper, I just did a dry fit and cut to length.
 Peeled back the top edge of the paper to line up and gently pulled the backing off as I worked down.
 I didn’t have any major issues with bubbles and I was so pleased with how easy it was.
 Plus it only took two sheets side-by-side.

 Then, to stick the backing back on the hutch top, I just laid it face down and stapled the backing on with my stapler. (another favorite tool and why my motto has always been #toolsoverjewels)

 And we’re done!

 What a huge difference the simple steps I made gave this vintage Broyhill hutch desk.
-It has such a refreshed feeling by using my HomeRight sprayer.
-The pop of color from the new pulls and the added chair make the set complete.
+First, it has such a refreshed feeling by using my HomeRight sprayer.
+Then, the pop of color from the new pulls and the added chair make the set complete.
 You can see how that green color has been used in these posts HERE.
-The woodsy acorns are gone and the desk has a whole new vibe.
+Likewise, the woodsy acorns are gone and the desk has a whole new vibe.
 It was easy to do with the right tools and fun too!
 I couldn’t be happier with the finish.

 Many have asked about this paper and I think it has endless uses.
 Think of all the accent walls you could create.
 Or how about for a person who rents or has a shop, or stages furniture (ME) this is PERFECT.
 There are other woods, bricks, prints…so many to choose from.

 You can purchase this Broyhill hutch desk and more in my online shop.
 We ship most anywhere and the best part is more than one furniture item can ship for the same cost.

 Additionally, pin and share this Broyhill hutch desk transformation to inspire others to give DIY a try.
 They may have some ho-hum furniture needing some love too!